 I sent 20 disposable cameras to women in 17 countries to capture what motherhood looks like around the world.
 I wanted to include women who might not have smartphones or access to social media, to see their worlds through their eyes.

-Born in a refugee camp, she's now flying around the world: Shaesta Waiz was born in a refugee camp in Afghanistan and was terrified of planes as a girl.
+Born in a refugee camp in Afghanistan, she's now flying around the world: Shaesta Waiz was born in a refugee camp in Afghanistan and was terrified of planes as a girl.
 Now, she's is flying around the world solo.

 Life after loss: Seven widows share their stories of grief and survival: From a Syrian refugee to a military widow in the United States, these are stories of widowhood around the world.